Tell me more ×

 High end controllers have weighted keys.
 This is weight in the construction of they key, so it most closely simulates the feel of a real piano keyboard.
 Cheaper keyboards either abandon all effort to feel like a piano keyboard, or simulate weight using springs.

-I think any ambitious learner needs a wide enough keyboard to play two-handed parts, and I think 66 keys is a minimum for that.
-88 keys is the width of a real keyboard.
+I think any ambitious learner needs a wide enough keyboard to play two-handed parts, and I think 61 keys is a minimum for that.
+88 keys is the width of a real piano keyboard.
 With 61 keys, you will encounter pieces where you run out of notes and have to compromise somehow.

 Some controllers have smaller keys.
 You want full-size keys.